Seetaramayya/sbt-scalariform-example/ReadMe.md

 # SBT Multi Module Example

 [sbt scalariform](https://github.com/sbt/sbt-scalariform) is reformatting multiple times same files.
-In my opinion which is unnecessary, is there way to tell scalariform not to do multiple times.
+In my opinion which is unnecessary, is there way to tell scalariform not to do multiple times?

 # How to run?